 - The ability to execute

 These will give you a clue as to the skills you need to develop.

 - What is your learning preference?
 Do you prefer live classes or online?
 Think about how you learn BEST not necessarily what is easy and convenient.
-I surveyed our administrative conference attendees about their preference, and I was pleasantly surprised to see live classroom training still far outweighed live webinar, online courses, and blogs/articles.
+I surveyed our administrative conference attendees about their preferences, and I was pleasantly surprised to see live classroom training still far outweighed live webinars, online courses, and blogs/articles.
 Personally, I prefer live classes or conferences over online.

 - Take into consideration your budget.
 However, there are exceptions.
 Your organization may not have a budget for your training but that does not mean you can’t take training.
 Learn to invest in yourself.
 It is the best investment you will ever make.